wolfpld/usenetarchive/README.md

 # Usenet Archive Toolkit

-Usenet Archive Toolkit project aims to provide a set of tools to process various sources of usenet messages into a coherent, searchable archive.
+The *Usenet Archive Toolkit* project aims to provide a *set of tools* to process various sources of usenet messages into a coherent, searchable archive.

+Typically you will have two usage patterns:

+1. There is an *already created* archive file that you want to read.
+To do so, you *only* need to download or build the tbrowser utility.
+2. You want to *create* an archive file from the sources available to you.
+You will need to use most of the provided utilities.
+Following the workflow graph is a good starting point.

+**TL;DR: Download available archive files, use tbrowser to read them.**

 ![](doc/tbrowser1.png)
 ![](doc/tbrowser2.png)
 ![](doc/galaxy1.png)
 ![](doc/galaxy2.png)

+## List of UAT archive files

+- Archive of polish usenet: [https://archive.org/details/usenet-uat-pl](https://archive.org/details/usenet-uat-pl).

 ## Motivation